Luxurious Rome Break

 Treat yourselves to a relaxing getaway to the banks of one of Italy's most beautiful lakes with this mini Lake Como break!

-3 Nights in a Great Value Hotel incl.
-Breakfast & Return Flights
+3 Nights in Brilliant B&B Close to the Colosseum incl.
+Breakfast & Flights

 Cheap Break to Venice